aleshaleksey/fansys23/11-weapons-armour.md

 # Weapons and armour

-Weapons and armour an essential part of any combat heavy table top RPG system.
+Weapons and armour are an essential part of any combat heavy table top RPG system.
 Weapon rules here are inspired primarily by DnD 3.5, and Pathfinder weapons rules.

 1. [Weapons](#weapons)
     - [Weapon durability](#weapon-durability)